dev-masih/defgraph/README.md

   * `rotation`: `quat` next rotation of game object
   * `is_reached`: `boolean` is game object reached the destination
   * `destination_id`: `number` current node id of the game object's destination
-> **Note:** The returned new movement data should overwrite old movement data. normally this function is placed inside go update function and you can set the game object position to `position` and rotation to `rotation` that is inside move result table. also, you should multiply `dt` with speed yourself before passing it to function.
+> **Note:** The returned new movement data should overwrite old movement data. normally this function is placed inside game object update function and you can set the game object position to `position` and rotation to `rotation` that is inside move result table. also, you should multiply `dt` with speed yourself before passing it to function.

 > **Note:** In case of a multidestination scenario, `is_reached` is going to be `true` when each time the game object reached destination with an id of `destination_id` after that `is_reached` is back to `false` and `destination_id` will set to next destination node id.
 ---